daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-12-29-Mcapitata-Development-ITS2-Analysis-Part-2.md

 specified in the package manifest cannot be found.
 ```

 However, when I tried to initiate download again it said that the environment already existed.
-Proceeding to see if analysis works.
+Proceeding with analysis.

 ##### Create a reference database